 Nevada law allows adults 21 years and older to possess up to one ounce of marijuana (or equivalent in the case of infused, concentrated, or extracted products).

-Adults 21+ can purchase up to one ounce of marijuana only from dispensaries, like the + source, who are properly licensed through the state and local jurisdictions.
-Currently, the + source Las Vegas location qualifies to sell recreational (retail) marijuana.
-Due to local ordinances in Henderson, the + source Henderson location is currently medical only.
+Adults 21+ can purchase up to one ounce of marijuana only from dispensaries, like the+source, who are properly licensed through the state and local jurisdictions.
+Both, the+source Las Vegas and the+source Henderson locations qualify to sell recreational (retail) marijuana.

 Customers and patients are allowed to consume in private, not in public.
 Furthermore, Clark County ordinances prohibit possession and consumption of marijuana products on gaming properties (i.e. the Las Vegas Strip).

 Adults 21 years and older are allowed to possess up to one ounce of marijuana (or equivalent in the case of infused, concentrated, or extracted products).
 Medical marijuana patients can possess up to 2.5oz with valid medical patient credentials.
 Patients and retail customers are permitted to purchase up to 1oz per transaction.

 Medical and retail (recreational) are taxed at different rates:

 - Medical: State wholesale tax (15%), local sales tax (8.25%), local municipal wholesale tax (3%), local municipal retail tax (3%)

 - Retail: State wholesale tax (15%), state retail excise tax (10%), local sales tax (8.25%), local municipal wholesale tax (3%), local municipal retail tax (3%)